mikecokina/elisa/README.rst

     task.fit(x0=fit_params, *kwargs)
     task.save_result(param/file/name.json)  # storing results into json

-where intial parameters are provided and the fitting process can be managed by the aditional keyword arguments.
+where initial parameters are provided and the fitting process can be managed by the additional keyword arguments.
 The results can be visualised in form of a table::

     lst_sqr_task.fit_summary()